-Investments in equity instruments are managed and their performance is evaluated on a fair value basis.
+Investments in debt instruments and equity instruments are managed and their performance is evaluated on a fair value basis.
 The Entity is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
 The Entity has not taken the option to irrevocably designate any equity instruments as fair value through other comprehensive income.
-Consequently, all investments in equity instruments are classified as being measured at fair value through profit or loss.
+Consequently, all investments in debt instruments and equity instruments are classified as being measured at fair value through profit or loss.

-All other financial assets and liabilities including cash, cash equivalents and payables are classified as being measured at amortised cost using the effective interest method.
+All other financial assets and liabilities including payables are classified as being measured at amortised cost using the effective interest method.